-Short for CD File System, CDfs, in Linux systems, is a file system first introduced August 21, 1999 that exports all tracks and boot images on a CD as normal files.
-In Windows, CDFS is the Windows driver for CD-ROM players.
-The CDFS replaces MSCDEX that was used for MS-DOS and is a 32-bit program that runs in protected mode.
-Also, CDFS uses a VCACHE driver to control the CD-ROM disk cache allowing for a smoother play back.
+Short for Compact Disc File System, CDfs, in Linux systems, is a file system first introduced on August 21, 1999, that exports all tracks and boot images on a CD as normal files.
+In Windows, CDfs is the Windows driver for CD-ROM players.
+The CDfs replaces MSCDEX that was used for MS-DOS and is a 32-bit program that runs in protected mode.
+Also, CDfs uses a VCACHE driver to control the CD-ROM disk cache allowing for a smoother play back.

 To mount a CD using the CDfs, you'd type a command similar to the example below.